Numenius americanus americanus

 Post-breeding grouping and fall migration by Long-billed Curlews commences early.
 Failed breeders may migrate by early Jun or even May.
 Two females outfitted with satellite transmitters that nested in Garden Co in 2009 both had nests that were depredated.
 One female migrated south on 19 Jun and arrived on wintering grounds in northeast Tamaulipas, Mexico, 29 Jun.
 The other female departed 29 Jun (NGPC, unpublished data).
 One of these birds departed Nebraska 12 May 2010 and flew 360 miles to the Oklahoma Panhandle.
 Presumably its nest was also lost soon after egg-laying (NGPC, unpublished data).

 Female Long-billed Curlews leave males attending broods several weeks after hatching (Dugger and Dugger 2020).
-By late Jun curlews begin forming flocks (Brown et al 1996); flocks of as many as 30 birds, which may have included failed breeders, were observed as early as 10 Jun 1997 at Crescent Lake NWR, Garden Co
+By late Jun curlews begin forming flocks (Brown et al 1996); flocks of as many as 30 birds, which may have included failed breeders, were observed as early as 10 Jun 1997 at Crescent Lake NWR, Garden Co.
+A flock of 11 was in Kimball Co 2 Jul 2020.

 Additional early fall migrants away from breeding areas were one at Harlan Co Reservoir, Harlan Co 20 Jun 2004, one in southeast Lincoln Co 23 Jun 2005, and a large group of 200 in Garden Co 12 Jul 2004.
 During Jul numbers decline and most are gone by Aug.
 Tout’s (1947) latest date from Lincoln Co is 22 Jul, and last dates from southern Sioux Co were 22 Jul 2009 and 31 Jul 2008.
 Most of the Aug reports are from the first half of the month, and there are only seven reports for Sep.